-  Reichlin, a former Ansett employee and industry consultant, confirms that the airlines have continually reduced the value of their frequent flyer points over the past 10 years, but not in ways that would be obvious to consumers.
+Reichlin, a former Ansett employee and industry consultant, confirms that the airlines have continually reduced the value of their frequent flyer points over the past decade or so, but not in ways that would be obvious to consumers.

 “It’s done quite subtly – the cash component of each point has increased with things such as fuel charges and other added costs.
 The point per mile or dollar may look the same on paper, but the overall cost of each point for consumers has increased dramatically,” he says.